Text consolidated by Valsts valodas centrs (State

 reliefs to the investments provided for in the particular

-contract for the making of investments or the settlement of
+contract for making investments or the coverage of the estimated

-(2) A contract for the making of investments is an agreement
+(2) A contract for making investments is an agreement

 concluded between a capital company and the free port authority

-or zone authority for the making of investments in the free port
+or zone authority for making investments in the free port or

 following information: